numpy/numpy/doc/source/reference/c-api/array.rst

     by NumPy.
 Users **should** also ensure to pass fully initialized buffers to NumPy, since NumPy may make this a strong requirement in the future.

-    There is currently an intention to ensure that NumPy always initalizes object arrays before they may be read.
+    There is currently an intention to ensure that NumPy always initializes object arrays before they may be read.
 Any failure to do so will be regarded as a bug.
     In the future, users may be able to rely on non-NULL values when reading